Stellar-mass black holes in the Hyades star cluster?: Results

-Figure \ref{fig:tail_structure_comp} shows the number density profiles of tidal tails from 16 models with 0 BHs and 16 models with $2-3$ BHs.
-The median profiles and their associated uncertainties are built in the same way as for the profiles described in Sect. \ref{sec:radial_distribution}.
+Figure \ref{fig:tail_structure_comp} shows the number density profiles of the tidal tails from the 16 models with 0 BHs and with $2-3$ BHs introduced in Sect. \ref{sec:radial_distribution}.
+The median profiles and the associated uncertainties are built in the same way as for the density profiles.
 To reduce the projection effects due to spatial alignment and emphasize the tail structure along the direction of the tail itself, we display the number of stars as a function of the $Y$ Galactic coordinate, rotated so that the $V_{\mathrm{Y}}$ component is aligned with the tail.
 Also, to obtain a sample that mimics \textit{Gaia} completeness, we consider only stars with magnitude $m_{\mathrm{G}}<18$ mag.
 The profiles of models with and without BHs are almost indistinguishable, hinting at a tiny impact from the BH content.
 This appears in contradiction with the fact that the initial masses of the models with BHs are 50\% higher than the models without BHs (see Tab. \ref{tab:results}), while their present-day masses are similar.
-However, $f_0$ is also larger for the clusters that retain BHs, and this leads to enhanced mass-loss by winds in the first $\sim50$ Myr (see Fig. 5 and 7 in \citealp{wang2021}).
+However, $f_{\mathrm{O}}$ is also larger for clusters that retain BHs, and this leads to an enhanced mass-loss from winds in the first $\sim50$ Myr (see Fig. 5 and 7 in \citealp{wang2021}).
 This results in models with $N_{\mathrm{BH}}=2-3$ having a number of stars in the tails that is only $\sim 10\%$ (about 200 stars) larger than those without BHs.
 The recent mass-loss rates of the two sets of models is comparable.
 The position of the epicyclic over-densities is not affected by the number of BHs (see also Fig. 8 of \citealp{wang2021}).

 This results means that the tidal tails of clusters as low-mass as Hyades can not be used to identify BH-rich progenitors, as was suggested from the modelling of the more massive cluster Pal 5 \citep{2021NatAs...5..957G}.
 Future work should show whether tails of more massive OCs are sensitive to the (larger) BH content of the cluster.
 Also, future studies might specifically target the epicyclic over-densities in more detail and establish their phase-space properties for mode models to provide large statistical grounds.
 While the current observational data are not sufficient to provide such information, this will likely change with the future {\it Gaia} data releases and the complementary spectroscopic surveys SDSS-V \citep{Almeida2023}, 4MOST (\citealp{4most}) and WEAVE (\citealp{weave}).